valancej/anchore-blogs/content/openshift/openshift_anchore.md

 ## Conclusion

 I have now successfully installed Anchore Engine on OpenShift with Helm and analyzed my first image.
 What I recommeded as a next step is to take a deeper looking into Anchore policies, and how you can use them to govern images running through a CI tool to potentially stop vulnerable images from making their way to production environments.
+You can find our more about policies by checking out our public facing documentation located [here](https://anchore.freshdesk.com/support/home).